dpfurners/Battleship/README.md

 ## Current State (Sprint 2)
     - Matchmaking is done
     - Game-Window is done
-    - Ships can be placed
+    - Ships can be placed (The colissions detection is not right already) So the ships that want to be changed will be placed ontop of each other

     overall: everything is done except the game logic when someone is shooting/win condition